 This is a series of applications for students with special needs and young learners.
 Understanding their feelings and emotions is needed for students who face difficulties identifying facial expressions and emotions.

-Categories introduce colors, shapes, and sizes.
+Categories introduce colours, shapes, and sizes.
 Meanwhile, numbers teach the students to count and compare quantities.
 Rufus’s customizability, engagement, and friendly in-app character are common in all categories.

 2. Speech Blubs